 Looking at the average per state with the 2017 figures as a reference, the average number of credit cards per head falls in the range of 2.57 to 3.49 as the average balance range found between $5,155 and $8,315.
 In New Jersey, for example, it stands at (3.49), Rhode Island (3.26), and New York (3.34) have the highest average number of credit cards.
 The people of Mississippi have an average of (2.57), Alabama (2.69), and Iowa (2.67) recorded the lowest average as far as the numbers of credit cards are concerned.

 Borrowers who fall in the age bracket of 50 to 70 possess the highest average number of credit cards (3.5) and further record the highest average balance on the credit card ($7,750).
-This demographic isn’t a surprise as it comprises of the “Baby Boomers.”
+This demographic isn’t a surprise as it comprises the “Baby Boomers.”

-Well, the number of credit cards you can own depends on several aspects.
-However, there’s no specific number of credit cards to hold; it’s an individual decision that only you can decide.
+There’s no specific number of credit cards to hold; it’s an individual decision that only you can decide.

 All you need to know is that there are pros and cons to having several credit cards.
-We have put down some key points that should guide your decision on whether or not you need an extra credit card.
+We have put down some key points that should guide your decision on whether you need an extra credit card.